souryacs/LitRevw/SingleCellMethods.md

 [scDRS - Zhang et al. Nat Genet 2022](https://pubmed.ncbi.nlm.nih.gov/36050550/) scDRS method.
 Enrichment of cell types with respect to GWAS trait.
 First identifies the putative gene sets for individual GWAS traits or diseases using MAGMA.
 Then identifies the cell type and single-cell level correlation between the gene set and cells, and computes the GWAS enrichment of a cell type.

 [NumBat - Gao et al. Nat Biotech 2023](https://pubmed.ncbi.nlm.nih.gov/36163550/) Haplotype aware CNV inference from scRNA-seq data.
 CNVs are inferred both from expression (expecting AMP and DEL to be associated with up/downregulation - FP for expression changes unrelated to CNV) and allele-specific (deviations of BAF - less affected by sample-specific variation).
 This method uses haplotype phasing prior to detecting CNVs.

+## Gene regulatory network (GRN)

+[SCENIC - Aibar et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28991892/) GRN from scRNA-seq data.
+Predicts interactions between TFs and target genes.
+Coexpression is computed at a very limited distance (~20 Kb) between genes and TFs.

+[SCENIC+ - Gonzlez-Blas et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.08.19.504505v1) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
+The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks upto 150 Kb distance from the gene.